 Portions of the collection system may have to be installed in the floodplain.
 The design will be coordinated with Gila County to obtain a floodplain use permit as necessary and with the U.S. Army Corps of Engineers (USACE) 404 permit issues during design.
-Logan Simpson (2018) describes the two new critical facility locations relative to the floodplains:

-WRF - The location of the proposed WRF is outside of the 100-year floodplain ([Exhibit 6 in Appendix G]), and pumps and other wastewater infrastructure would be constructed outside the floodplain limits, where possible.
-The WRF is located near the boundaries of a 500-year floodplain.
-During final design, a 500-year floodplain analysis would be performed to determine impact and elevations to ensure this critical facility is designed to be protected from a 500-year flood event.
+WRF and influent lift station - The location of the proposed WRF is outside of the 100-year floodplain (Exhibit 6 in Appendix G), and pumps and other wastewater infrastructure would be constructed outside the floodplain limits, where possible.
+The WRF is located within Zone D (FEMA FIRM Panel No. 04007C2104D effective December 4, 2007), near the boundaries of a 500-year floodplain.
+Zone D is an area with undetermined flood hazard, likely due to a lack of flood hazard analysis.
+A 500-year floodplain analysis was performed and determined it is not expected that the WRF would alter the 500-year floodplain.